torcheeg/torcheeg/docs/source/installation.rst

 Pip
 ~~~

-TorchEEG also allows pip-based installation, please use the following
+TorchEEG allows pip-based installation, please use the following
 command:

 ::